- Why Adopt?

 Foreign Country Requirements

 Each country has its own requirements for parents seeking to adopt.
-These are explained in the Country Information section of this website.
+These are explained on the Maltese Family and Social Welfare Services website. .